 Beginning the Journey

-My testimony of The Book of Mormon endeavor began within a week of graduating from Spanish Fork High School.
+My testimony of The Book of Mormon journey began within a week of graduating from Spanish Fork High School.
 I was on my way to Fort Leonard Wood, Missouri to attend Basic Combat Training (BCT) as part of my Utah Army National Guard (UTARNG) obligation.
 I was to spend nine weeks at this duty station; six weeks for BCT and three weeks for Advanced Individual Training (AIT).
 Upon completion of this tour, I planned to return home and take a two-year leave of absence from the UTARNG to serve a full-time mission for my church, The Church of Jesus Christ of Latter-day Saints.

 I graduated from the four-year LDS Seminary program and had studied much of The Book of Mormon during that time.
 However, I had not read it from cover to cover as it were.
 Also, I had not put to task the promise in Moroni 10:3-5; which was to gain a testimony of it by the power of the Holy Spirit.
-I logically concluded, while in boot camp, that if I was going to share the gospel of Jesus Christ and the divinity of The Book of Mormon with others via a LDS mission, I should read it in its entirety and gain a spiritual testimony of it by the power of the Holy Ghost.
+I logically concluded, while in boot camp, that if I was going to share the gospel of Jesus Christ and the divinity of The Book of Mormon with others via an LDS mission, I should read it in its entirety and gain a spiritual testimony of it by the power of the Holy Ghost.

 After graduating from boot camp, I shipped out to my AIT duty station which would last for three weeks.
 The barracks there provided a little more privacy and a secluded place to pray at night.
 After about a week I decided to pray for a spiritual confirmation to the truthfulness of The Book of Mormon.